 Laurie Nouchka has been developing architectural artworks for over 5 years.
-She has collaborated with a number of clients for bespoke commissions as well as creating her own city inspired collections featuring some of the world’s most iconic buildings including The Shard in London and The Burj Al Arab in Dubai.
+She has collaborated with a number of clients for bespoke commissions as well as creating her own city inspired collections featuring some of the world’s most iconic buildings including The Shard in London and The Sagrada Familia in Barcelona.

 Her works of art are all inspired and informed by movement, be it through human form, architectural landscapes or travel.
 Her clothing collections ‘for those that move’ can be found in stores, galleries and boutique hotels internationally who have also commissioned her to create site responsive pieces.